Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 School

-Before the Education Act 1877, which made school attendance compulsory for children from 7 to 13, many children did not attend school.
+Before the Education Act 1877, which made school attendance compulsory for children from seven to 13, many children did not attend school.
 Those who did either came from well-off families (who could afford fees) or lived near schools run by religious organisations or provincial governments.
 Some Sunday schools taught children to read and write.
 Urban children had better access to schools than rural families.
 Even after 1877 school attendance was not universal – it took a few decades for this to happen.
 Family and work commitments often kept children out of school.

 Picnic truants

-On 10 February 1905 the logbook for the Horoeka School in the Tararua district recorded ‘[o]nly fourteen children present today owing to a large number of them going to the Pukehinau School Picnic.’2 Five years later teachers were resigned to the annual absence: ‘School closed on account of Pukehinau picnic as there would be no attendance.’
+On 10 February 1905 the logbook for Horoeka School in the Tararua district recorded ‘[o]nly fourteen children present today owing to a large number of them going to the Pukehinau School Picnic.’2 Five years later teachers were resigned to the annual absence: ‘School closed on account of Pukehinau picnic as there would be no attendance.’

 Truancy